AnupRSatyal/MBD/README.md

 5) Hadoop: Two files.
 The first one (Hive QL) are queries written on Hive to extract and analyze data from tweets (using Twitter API).
 The second was a report on how Map reduce could be used to extract twitter data.

+6) Kaggle: Python codes for Kaggle Competitions.

+-- House Prices: Advanced Regression Techniques competition.
+Final score of 0.13510.

-6) Machine Learning.
+7) Machine Learning.
 Contains three sections:

 -- Clustering: A report on a clustering project carried out in Dataiku.